Dapacruz/PowerCLI-Environment-Custom/README.md

 Installation
 --------------
-To load custom vSphere PowerCLI settings automatically, you can create a script configuration file named Initialize-PowerCLIEnvironment_Custom.ps1 in the Scripts folder.
+To load custom VMware PowerCLI settings automatically, you can create a script configuration file named Initialize-PowerCLIEnvironment_Custom.ps1 in the Scripts folder.
 The application recognizes and loads the custom file after loading the default script configuration file.

 **PowerCLI Pre 6.5**
 *  Copy Initialize-PowerCLIEnvironment_Custom.ps1 to %ProgramFiles(x86)%\VMware\Infrastructure\PowerCLI\Scripts